Middle School is an essential training ground for success in high school and college.

-Middle School students will also have increased freedom to focus on meaningful intracurricular activity throughout their normal school week, including fine art projects, choir, sport teams, competitive speech and debate, and they can try out for our advanced theatre club, The Saint Genesius Players.
+Middle School students will also have increased freedom to focus on meaningful intracurricular activity throughout their normal school week, including fine art projects, choir, sport teams, and student clubs.
+They are also invited to audition for plays with our Upper School theater program, The Saint Genesius Players.

 MIDDLE SCHOOL PARTIAL BOOK LIST: A SAMPLE OF WHAT WE READIn Middle School, students are introduced to an array of literature, history, and philosophy in their integrated humanities courses.
 Socratic discussion becomes a much more significant part of their education as they practice expressing original thoughts and ideas.